How to Find the Best Protein Powder for Liver Cirrhosis

 And if you need help, adding protein powder to your diet can be a great idea.

-That said, not all protein powders are created equal.
+It is also important to note that not all protein powders are created equal.

 What Is the Best Protein Powder for Liver Cirrhosis?

-As long as you are eating a balanced diet (getting protein from a variety of sources), the type of protein powder you use does not matter.
+As long as you are eating a balanced diet – getting protein from a variety of sources – the type of protein powder you use does not matter.

 The ingredients in your protein powder do matter, however.